DykemaBill/virustracker/README.md

 - Clean-up HTML page look and feel - DONE
 - Add additional links to external charts/graphs, possibly embed them - DONE
 - Page auto refresh (not frequent) for those that might leave it open or use it in a kiosk - DONE
-- On data pull error, add message rather than just displaying a 0
+- On data pull error, add message rather than just displaying a 0 - DONE
-- Add favicon
+- Add favicon - DONE
-- Reduce KPI size for smaller displays
+- Reduce KPI size for smaller displays - DONE
 - Log clean-up/archive
 - Look into direct OData access to Johns Hopkins University (likely separate project) for additional data